Computer Corporation of America

-Computer Corporation of America (CCA) was a computer software and database systems company founded in 1965 by Thomas Marill.
+Computer Corporation of America (CCA) was a software house and database systems company founded in 1965 by Thomas Marill.
 It was best known for its Model 204 (M204) database system for IBM and compatible mainframes.

 It was acquired by Rocket Software in 2010.

 Corporate history

 Founded in 1965, Computer Corporation of America (CCA) was a computer software and database systems. with offices in Technology Square, Kendall Square, Cambridge, Massachusetts.

 Their primary database product, first deployed in 1972, was Model 204 (M204), which ran on IBM mainframes.
 It incorporates a programming language and an environment for application development.